shawnoster/whiskeyandcode/content/about.md

 # Hello, I'm Shawn Oster

-This is my **personal** blog, all views expressed are mine, without concern or influen ce from any outside party.
-Basically everything I say is who I am, not my employer, so life-life con artists can fuck off.
+This is my **personal** blog, all views expressed are mine, without concern or influence from any outside party.
+Basically everything I say is who I am, not my employer.

 ## History